Express Interest in | Offering: Reservation

 Creator, Executive Producer, Actor

 Adetokumboh “Ade” M'Cormack is an award-winning actor and filmmaker originally from Sierra Leone and lived in Nigeria and Kenya before moving to the United States.
 He graduated magna cum laude with a BFA in Acting from the Conservatory of Theatre Arts & Film at SUNY Purchase.
-His acting credits include the Oscar-nominated film, Blood Diamond as well as Battle: Los Angeles, and Captain America: Winter Soldier.
-He has a series regular role on the hit Netflix animated series, Castlevania receiving two Voice Arts Award Nominations for voicing the character ‘Isaac.”
-He also won the Best Actor Award at The Oregon Cinema Arts Film Festival for his portrayal of Henry “Box” Brown, a 19th-century Virginia slave who escaped to freedom by having himself mailed in a wooden box.
-M’Cormack has also starred in The Chosen, Blood of Zeus, NCIS, Lost, and Heroes.
+His acting credits include the Oscar-nominated film Blood Diamond, Battle: Los Angeles, and Captain America: Winter Soldier.
+M’Cormack voices “Isaac” in the hit Netflix animated series, Castlevania for which he received two Voice Arts Award Nominations.
+He also won the Best Actor Award at The Oregon Cinema Arts Film Festival for his portrayal of Henry “Box” Brown, in the film “Boxed”.
+M’Cormack has also starred in The Chosen, Blood of Zeus, NCIS, Lost, 24, Gilmore Girls and Heroes.

 Award-winning filmmaker Chris W. Freeman began his career under iconic directors Wolfgang Petersen, Michael Mann, and Tim Burton.
 Since then, he's written and directed 5 features, produced over a dozen, and has worked intimately with executives from Fox, Disney, Paramount, Warner Bros, and Universal.
 His dystopian graphic novel, So...I Survived the Zombie Apocalypse and All I Got Was This Lousy Podcast, was published by Dark Horse Comics to rave reviews, and his latest feature film was an official selection of Grimmfest and awarded Best Horror Feature (Toronto Independent Film Festival), Best Comedy Feature (Kapow) and the Silver Award at The Hollywood Independent Film Festival.
 Chris recently adapted the best-selling novel The End of Temperance Dare for the screen with Kathryn Nawrocki and is currently developing several episodics with Shaun Redick (Get Out) and Yvette Yates (Dayshift) of Impossible Dream Entertainment.